watson-developer-cloud/assistant-toolkit/integrations/webchat/examples/README.md

 This example demonstrates how to create your own launcher that can be used to open web chat.

 - How to use the [**showLauncher**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-configuration#configurationobject) configuration property to hide the default launcher.
-- How to use a [**window:open**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#windowopen) event handler to listen for when web chat is opened so you can hide your custom launcher.
+- How to use a [**view:change**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#viewchange) event handler to show or hide the custom launcher when the main web chat window is opened or closed.
-- How to use a [**window:close**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-events#windowclose) event handler to listen for when web chat is closed so you can show your custom launcher.
+- How to use the [**changeView**](https://web-chat.global.assistant.watson.cloud.ibm.com/docs.html?to=api-instance-methods#changeview) instance method to open the main window when the user clicks on the custom launcher.

 ## [Custom responses](custom-response/README.md)